KyleLuoma/flask-htmx-base/README.md

 ### Configuring and building
 I am trying to keep this simple, so configure your containers in the launch scripts, configure the Nginx routes in ```/proxy.conf```, and build your Flask app inside the ```/app``` folder, being sure to keep requirements.txt updated.

+## Disclaimers
+1. The htmx script is stored locally in the /web_public/js folder.
+It will be up to the user to make sure this is the correct version for your use case.